Death of Harry Dunn: Diplomatic immunity for RAF Croughton staff and families

-On 21 October 2019 the British Foreign Secretary, Dominic Raab, claimed that according to "arrangements" agreed upon by the US and the UK in 1995, the spouses and children of US intelligence officers at RAF Croughton were considered part of the US embassy and thus eligible for diplomatic immunity under the terms of the Vienna Convention, even though the officers themselves were deemed ineligible to claim diplomatic immunity for criminal behaviour outside the base.
+On 21 October 2019 the British Foreign Secretary, Dominic Raab, claimed that according to "arrangements" between the US and the UK in 1995, the spouses and children of US intelligence officers at RAF Croughton were considered part of the US embassy and thus eligible for diplomatic immunity under the terms of the Vienna Convention, even though the officers themselves were deemed ineligible to claim diplomatic immunity for criminal behaviour outside the base.
 The accuracy and legal validity of this claim has been strongly challenged by others.

 On 22 July 2020 it was widely reported that the UK and US governments had agreed to close the "loophole" in the arrangement that allegedly provided immunity from criminal prosecution for the family of US staff (though not retroactively).
 The precise legal nature of those arrangements, however, remains unexplained.
 The US State Department said the amendment was a "reflection of our especially close relationship" with the UK.
 The Shadow Foreign Secretary, Lisa Nandy, said that Labour would "push for a full inquiry" into the case.

 Legacy

 Dunn's funeral took place on 17 September 2019, followed by cremation at an Oxfordshire crematorium.

 In December 2022, Dunn's family welcomed major changes to road safety outside US bases in the UK, announced in a letter to them from the Transport Secretary.
 Mark Harper wrote to the Dunn family, promising to implement several recommendations, following a review of safety around both RAF Croughton and RAF Barford St John in Oxfordshire.
 The road from RAF Croughton to Croughton village was given clear road markings directing drivers to stay in the left lane.

 In December 2023, Dunn's family said that something had gone "very badly wrong" after another US citizen had been able to evade British justice after alleged involvement in a road accident.
 Issac Calderon, a US citizen described as "associated with the secret service", had reportedly left the UK days before a court appearance.
 The car crash, at Shucknall Hill, Herefordshire, had left nurse Elizabeth Donowho unable to walk for six weeks.
 Family lawyer Radd Sieger said that road incidents involving US citizens "happen all the time".
 He noted remarks made by Conservative MP David Mellor in 1983, who said 2,000 US servicemen had been convicted for traffic offences in the previous year.
-In August 2024, it was announced that, after losing an appeal in a US court, Calderon would be extradited to the UK to face charges, as the court had “probable cause” to believe he had committed offences in the UK.
+In August 2024, it was announced that, after losing an appeal in a US court, Calderon would be extradited to the UK to face charges, as the court had "probable cause" to believe he had committed offences in the UK.
 In November 2024 Calderon was sentenced, at Worcester Crown Court, to 32 months in jail.

 In June 2025 Charlotte Charles, Dunn's mother, was appointed a Member of the Order of the British Empire (MBE) in the King's Birthday Honours, for services to road safety.